GraphGhost: Tracing Structures Behind Large Language Models: Tracing the GraphGhosts

 LLMs have demonstrated strong capabilities in chain-of-thought reasoning.
 However, whether these reasoning chains faithfully correspond to coherent internal reasoning mechanisms remains unclear.
 Rather than attempting to answer this question conclusively, we begin with a toy example to illustrate how circuit-tracing methods can be used to probe the internal computations underlying such reasoning behaviors. \paragraph{Toy Example on Graph Reasoning} Since search paths on a graph naturally decompose reasoning into node-by-node transitions, we adopt the path-reasoning task as a toy example to illustrate how nodes are selected at each step of the reasoning process.
 Following prior work~\cite{saparov2025transformersstrugglelearnsearch, wang2024alpineunveilingplanningcapability} that studies LLM reasoning and planning through simplified graph abstractions, we focus on shortest-path search as our canonical setting, as illustrated in Figure~\ref{fig:sync_graph}.

 Graphs are specified as lists of edges, with the symbol ``|'' used to separate individual edges.
 In the queries, we denote the start and end nodes using the markers ``S'' and ``E'', respectively.
 In the answers, we use the symbol ``P'' to indicate that the model is required to generate an explicit reasoning path. we train a 5-layer GPT-2 architecture decoder-only transformer on this task.
 The trained model achieves 98\% accuracy on the test set.
 To understand how the trained model internally performs path finding, we analyze its inference process using circuit-tracing methods.

 Specifically, following~\cite{circuit-tracer}, we train a transcoder~\cite{dunefsky2024transcoders} for each layer of the transformer.
 Each transcoder takes the layer-wise hidden activations as input and learns a sparse feature representation that reconstructs these activations, yielding token-level semantic features for each MLP layer.
 We then replace the original MLP layers with the corresponding transcoders and compute the logit-level contribution weights of each transcoder feature to the final prediction.
 Using transcoder features as nodes and their logit contribution weights as directed edges, we construct the attributed graph.
 The resulting attribution graph, visualized in Figure~\ref{fig:sync_vis}, illustrates how the transformer models the path-finding process.
 Full experimental details are provided in Appendix~\ref{app_sec:sync_experiment}.

-Circuit tracing reveals how decoder-only transformers review the previous context to identify related nodes and predict the next token.
-From a structural understanding perspective, neighboring nodes are merged in the middle layers.
-For example, at the third layer, node 4 is merged with node 5, forming the semantic representation of the edge between them.
-Further, in generating the output tokens, the final token in the sequence receives the message that an edge exists between 4 and 5 at layer 3, leading the model to predict 5 as the next token.
+Circuit tracing reveals that decoder-only transformers revisit the preceding context to identify relevant nodes and predict the next token.
+From a structural perspective, neighboring nodes are progressively merged in the middle layers.
+For example, at the third layer, node 4 is merged with node 5, forming a semantic representation of the edge between them.
+During generation, the final token in the sequence receives the signal that an edge exists between nodes 4 and 5 at layer 3, which leads the model to predict node 5 as the next token.
 This mechanism differs from human graph reasoning, which explicitly retrieves relations, checks connectivity, and composes shortest paths.
 We then evaluate this assumption on real LLM reasoning tasks.